Possible warning signals to be issued due to the impact on "Yagi" (Update Time: 2024-09-06 07:00)

 |Relatively low

-Super Typhoon Yagi located in the northern part of the South China Sea is expected to move west, generally heading towards the areas between Leizhou Peninsula and Hainan Island.
+Super Typhoon Yagi located in the northern part of the South China Sea is expected to move west-northwestward, generally heading towards the areas between Leizhou Peninsula and Hainan Island.

 According to the latest forecast track, Yagi will keep a distance of about 300 km from Macau in the morning today (6th).
 Due to the influence of its circulation and rain bands, the strength of the wind in Macao maintains, with frequent heavy showers and thunderstorms.